 Problems during recovery

 Some dogs need extra time to accept the new routine during recovery.
-If your dog won’t settle down in their crate, pen or recovery room, then try this link for advice: What to do if your dog won’t stop crying.
+If your dog won’t settle down in their crate, pen or recovery room, click here for advice.

 You might also find the following links useful: